itzsrv/itzsrv-weblog-prod/content/posts/ssl-keystore-cert/index.md

 The Root Certificate should be imported to the Truststore, and the Digital Server Certificate should be imported in the Identity Store.

-Let's have a look into achieving the same thing from command-line using java keytool.
+#### Let's have a look into achieving the same thing from command-line using java keytool:

 Keytool is an utility that comes along with your jdk and can be used to create and manage jks based keystore.
 We can use the following command to create a keystore and a key-pair for it in one go: